reframejs/reframe/docs/getting-started.template.md

 #### Production Environment

-By default Reframe compiles for developement.
+By default, Reframe compiles for developement.

 By setting `process.env.NODE_ENV = 'production'` in Node.js or `export NODE_ENV='production'` on your Unix(-like) OS
 you tell Reframe to compile for production.

-When compiling for production
-the code is transpiled to support all browsers (instead of only the last 2 versions of Chrome and Firefox), the code is minifed, the low-KB production build of React is used, etc.
+When compiling for production, the auto-reload feature is disabled, the code is transpiled to support all browsers (instead of only the last 2 versions of Chrome and Firefox when compiling for dev), the code is minifed, the low-KB production build of React is used, etc.